Course Start Dates

 - Also known as our Live program.

-You’ll learn on your own schedule over 40 weeks.
+You’ll learn on your own schedule.
 You will have access to study groups and one-on-one instructor sessions.

-- 40 weeks long.
+- Paced to complete at 40 weeks.
 Set your own hours.

-- Mostly recorded lectures, with optional live weekly lectures and office hours, weekly check-ins with instructors, chat with classmates and instructors via Slack.
+- Mostly recorded lectures, with optional live weekly lectures and office hours, and chat with classmates and instructors via Slack.

 - Available online only.